Sandra Sydnor, PhD

 - Service and brand management

-Dr. Sandra Sydnor, an Assistant Professor of Hospitality and Tourism Management, received her BS from Michigan State University (Packaging Engineering); her MBA from The University of Miami (FL); and her PhD from The Ohio State University (Hospitality Management), with concentrated study areas in industry and firm performance, and entrepreneurship.
+Dr. Sandra Sydnor, an Associate Professor of Hospitality and Tourism Management, received her BS from Michigan State University (Packaging Engineering); her MBA from The University of Miami (FL); and her PhD from The Ohio State University (Hospitality Management), with concentrated study areas in industry and firm performance, and entrepreneurship.
 Dr. Sydnor has almost thirty years combined of QSR corporate and entrepreneurial experience; fifteen years of undergraduate and graduate teaching; and a decade of professional experience in market research and advertising firms.

 Dr. Sydnor's primary research interests focus on systems resilience.
 Her work analyzes systems resilience at the industry, community, and firm levels of analyses.
 Dr. Sydnor also examines service and brand management at the firm level, frequently through a service-learning lens.